05 Nov BigCommerce vs Shopify: Which Is Best For You

-Choosing the Right ecommerce Platform
+Choosing the right ecommerce platform for you

 Online shopping is the biggest trend right now, and it is the kind that is here to stay in the years to come.
 Now that you’ve decided to start an online business, deciding which platform to build your store on is crucial to your success.
 If you are a solopreneur trying to bootstrap your first ecommerce business, you will find pre-built ecommerce platforms to be more appealing than having to build a brand new online store from scratch.
-In this article, we will compare the advantages and disadvantages of Shopify vs BigCommerce, two of the leading online store building websites in the ecommerce market today.
+In this article, we will compare the advantages and disadvantages of choosing BigCommerce vs Shopify, two of the leading online store building websites in the ecommerce market today.

 Websites are essential to all businesses, but it is not easy building one.
 All the more is true if you want to integrate your online store onto your website.
 You will need to hire a developer to build your self-hosted online store, which will be an added cost that may slow down your company’s growth.
 Luckily, for entrepreneurs, there is no shortage when it comes to hosted ecommerce platforms.
 Using these tools, you can easily customize with add-on integrations for logistics, payments, marketing, and many more.